mauropalsgraaf/fpscala-workshop/workshop.md

     case x :: xs => x + sum(xs)
 }

-val list = 1 to 1000 toList
+val list = 1 to 10000 toList
 sum(list)
 ```

 We got a StackOverflow exception.
-Does this mean we can't do these kinds of things in functional programming?
+Does this mean we can't iterate over large sequences in functional programming?
 Of course not, tail-recursion to the rescue!

-So what exactly happened when we ran the function with a list from 1 to 1000?
+So what exactly happened when we ran the function with a list from 1 to 10000?
 Every time you call a function, a stack frame will be put onto the stack.
 A stack is a data structure where you can put data on, but only the item put on the latest can be taken off.
 So every time a function is called, a stack frame is added to the stack containing information about the function call.
 In our case, we got a recursive function, which will generate a new stack frame for every recursive call and this will eventually exceed the limit.

 Tail-recursion is a recursive function where the recursive call is the absolute latest thing the function does.
 Take another look at the sum example:
 ```